tarekziade/mongogo/slides/slides.md

 # Lessons learned 2/2

-- A connector is a series of ES HTTP calls
+- Connector == series of ES HTTP calls (could be cURL)
-- ES HTTP API Definitions > Framework
+- Documented ES HTTP API calls > Framework | It's all about standards
 - Current things to define:
-  - Register a Connector, List connectors
+  - Register a Connector, list connectors
   - Get configuration data
-  - Trigger a Sync
+  - Trigger Sync Jobs, show progress
-  - Show progress in real-time
-  - Create indices, Index data
+  - Create indices, index data

 ---

 # Deliverables, what's next

-- The POC is a fully working Connectors framework.
+- The POC is a fully working Connectors framework
-- We can use it for experimenting on ideas, or trying to build new backends
+- Can be used for experiments, build new backends
-- We can cherry-pick stuff for the RoR app
+- The MongoDB connector can be refactored/recycled in the RoR app
+- Registration, Status info etc is ad-hoc data in ES, needs structure (ECS?)

 => code: https://github.com/tarekziade/mongogo